 1. Massachusetts Institute of Technology

-MIT is a university that constantly makes it to the hall of fame of world universities.
-Established in 1861 in Cambridge, Massachusetts, MIT played a crucial role in the Industrial Revolution and subsequently in shaping the world of science and technology even to this day.
-The university accepts talent from around the world to enhance its reputation for world-class research and innovation.
+MIT is a university that consistently ranks among the world’s leading institutions.
+Established in 1861 in Cambridge, Massachusetts, MIT played a crucial role in the Industrial Revolution and continues to shape science and technology today.
+The university accepts talent from around the world and is known for world-class research and innovation.

-The university has a special recognition for its programs in Computer Science and Engineering.
-MIT is the institution that famously nurtured history-making figures like Richard Feynman and Buzz Aldrin.
+The university has special recognition for its programs in computer science, engineering, and mathematics.
+MIT is also associated with history-making figures such as Richard Feynman and Buzz Aldrin.

 2. Harvard University